 Clayton H. Hawkins, Consultant.
 Over 25 years of experience in public safety and 10 years in business administration.
 Clay worked in Calaveras County for more than 25 years developing wildland fire response, management, and recovery plans, numerous federal and state grant proposals, and led complex multijurisdictional investigations of clandestine drug laboratory manufacturing cases and explosives incidents.
 He also managed annual operating budgets (as high as $155 million), and the contract award and construction financing of a new 75,600 square foot $59.3 million county criminal justice center.
 Clay has taught hazardous materials and explosives courses to law enforcement personnel for over 20 years.
 He retired in 2012 and enjoys hiking and fly fishing in his free time.
 Clay holds a B.S. in Business Administration and a M.A. in Public Administration.

-Carl B. “Bernie” Olson, Fellow of the Technical Staff.
+Carl B. “Bernie” Olson, Senior Principal Engineer and Fellow of the Technical Staff.
 Over 50 years of experience in communications: U.S. Army Signal Corp., Microwave Transmission Engineer (Lenkurt Electric) and Motorola — from which he retired in 2002 as Director of Resource Development Engineering and Fellow of the Technical Staff and continued to consult for them through 2012.
 Bernie has been involved in the Telecommunications Industry Association (TIA) Mobile and Personal Private Radio Standards for the last 20 years and for 12 of those years served as chair of TR8.18 “Frequency Compatibility of Dissimilar Modulations” the standards committee that addresses the methods and procedures for system design, frequency coordination and spectrum management during the complex migration from the current 25 kHz channel bandwidths to 12.5 kHz and 6.25 kHz bandwidths.
 The author of numerous internal white papers for Motorola, he also served on the APCO Public Safety Communications magazine Editorial Advisory Committee for 3 years writing articles on spectrum issues.
 Bernie has been granted eleven US patents involving the telecommunications field, is a Life Senior Member of the IEEE, a Fellow in The Radio Club of America and recipient of their 2011 Fred M. Link Award, “awarded to persons who have contributed substantially to the advancement and development of land-mobile radio and communications.”
 He has the B.S. degree in Electronic Engineering from California Polytechnic State University, San Luis Obispo.

 Steven J. Overacker, Project Manager.
 Over 25 years of combined experience in telecommunications (radio, telephone, data), semiconductor electronics and manufacturing management.
 During the last 14 years, he has worked in Northern California to support public safety and public service telecommunication systems and its users for Contra Costa County and later Yolo Emergency Communication Agency.
 He analyzes telecommunication problems thoroughly and is direct with management in providing technical recommendations.
 He uses a business case approach to analyze the value of a telecommunications technology and its possible economic impact on a client’s budget.